alpqr/qvk6/README.md

 4. Use QBakedShader to load and access those at run time.

 The latter is what the RHI uses, and expects applications to provide QBakedShader packs.
-The public API is seen solid already.
-The plan forward is to add a few enhancements, for instance to allow including DXBC or DXIL as well in the shader packs (by invoking fxc or dxc from qsb).

 In action
 =========